Kulhar

 A kulhar (Hindi: कुल्हड़ and Urdu: کلہڑ) or kulhad, matir bhar (মাটির ভাঁড়) or simply bhar (ভাঁড়), sometimes called a shikora, is a traditional handleless pottery cup from South Asia that is typically undecorated and unglazed, and is meant to be disposable.
 Kulhars are almost never reused.

-Bazaars and food stalls in the Indian subcontinent traditionally served hot beverages, such as tea, in kuhlars, which suffused the beverage with an "earthy aroma" that was often considered appealing.
-Yoghurt and hot milk with sugar as well as some regional desserts, such as kulfi (traditional ice-cream), are also served in kulhars.
-Kulhars have gradually been replaced by polystyrene and coated paper cups, because the latter are lighter to carry in bulk and cheaper.
+Bazaars and food stalls in the Indian subcontinent traditionally served hot beverages such as tea in kuhlars, which suffused the beverage with an "earthy aroma" that was often considered appealing.
+Yoghurt and hot milk with sugar, as well as some regional desserts such as kulfi (traditional ice-cream), are also served in kulhars.
+Kulhars have gradually been replaced by polystyrene and coated paper cups, because the latter are cheaper and lighter to carry in bulk.